Close

 • Tennessee Tech has resources to support you if you experience a sexual assault.
 In the case you believe you have experienced sexual misconduct—ranging from sexual assault to intimate partner violence to stalking to sexual harassment—or have questions about whether something you experienced could fall into these categories, consider disclosing what happened to a trusted member of the Tennessee Tech community.
 We can then assist you with next steps and provide you with resources if you wish to use them.

-• The Tennessee Tech Counseling Center Staff are available to students studying abroad as well as on campus.
+• The Tennessee Tech Center for Counseling and Mental Health Wellness Staff are available to students studying abroad as well as on campus.

 • U.S. Embassies may also have staff on hand to assist in the event of sexual assault.